clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

 Let's try replicating it ourselves.
 We will use the framework developed in our [previous post](http://www.clungu.com/Optimisation-playground/) for this.

-Since this gif is 4 years old now, I'll also add a few additional optimizers for comparision.
+Since this gif is 4 years old now, I'll also add a few additional optimizers for comparison.

 It looks almost the same!
-I wasn't actualy able to find the exact setup used for generating the gif (the initial starting point, and the learning rates used on all the optimizers) but I did a best effort approach on finding these and I thing  my results replicate the behavior shown in the original image.
+I wasn't actually able to find the exact setup used for generating the gif (the initial starting point, and the learning rates used on all the optimizers) but I did a best effort approach on finding these and I thing  my results replicate the behavior shown in the original image.

-Since we're here, let's play arround and learn how these optimizers behave in different settings!
+Since we're here, let's play around and learn how these optimizers behave in different settings!

+{::options parse_block_html="true" /}
+<details><summary markdown='span'>Code</summary>

 ## Loading the playground

-All code on this blog is released under the following licence.
+All code on this blog is released under the following license.

 ```
 # Copyright 2020 Cristian Lungu